SamSteffen/Portfolio/README.md

 # Portfolio
-A composite of data analysis projects using various coding tools and languages.
+To view a composite of data analysis projects Sam completed recently, using various coding tools and languages, [click here]().